This topic explains the caching concept in the Optimizely platform, and the different caching options and methods available.

 DDS uses a two-level cache:

-- The second level cache provides a default ASP.NET runtime cache implementation to the DDS.
+- The second level cache provides a default in-memory cache implementation to the DDS.
 Objects are in deconstructed form, meaning they do not hold hard references to each other and may be invalidated from the cache individually, thereby maximizing cache efficiency.
-ASP.NET decides when and how it releases objects from memory, if Optimizely CMS does not remove the objects due to updates.
+The used in-memory decides when and how it releases objects from memory, if Optimizely CMS does not remove the objects due to updates.